R0GGER/docker/nzbmegasearch/README.md

 Aggregate automatically NZB search results.
 Easy.
 Quick.
 Clean.

 NZBmegasearcH collects all your (not only) newznab-based accounts to one place.
 It is your meta-search engine and your SB, CP unique NZB provider.
-[Nzbmegasearch](https://github.com/Mirabis/usntssearch)
+Mirabis version of [Nzbmegasearch](https://github.com/Mirabis/usntssearch).

 ## Usage